ryan-a-davis365/Quiz-Time/README.md

 ### Footer

-The bottom of the screen is where the social icons are displayed at all times, this is so you have constant access to the social media pages of the website
+The bottom of the screen is where the social icons are displayed at all times, this is so you have constant access to the social media pages of the website.

 ![Footer](assets/images/footer.png)